Dive into Self-Supervised Learning for Medical Image Analysis: Data, Models and Tasks

-\textbf{Segmentation} To explore how SSL methods advance model performance on segmentation tasks, we fine-tune various SSL pretrained models on NCS and MSD dataset, and compare each performance with the corresponding baseline model.
-In MSD dataset, the liver and tumor can be regarded as the frequent class and rare class, respectively.
-In NCS task, we found that the predictions always fall into two extremes, either with very high dice or very low dice.
-As explained in Fig.~\ref{fig:lung_nodules}, we treat samples with dice value less than 0.4 as hard samples in the rare category and the remaining samples with dice value larger than 0.4 as easy samples in the frequent category.
-Fig.~\ref{fig:figure3} suggests that SSL tends to exhibit larger gains on the rare class than the frequent class across two datasets.
-Such results shows the same trend as the classification task, which reveals the advantage of SSL for improving performance of the rare class.
+\textbf{Segmentation} We fine-tune various SSL pretrained models on NCS and MSD datasets, and compare each performance with the corresponding baseline model.
+In MSD, the liver and tumor can be regarded as the frequent class and rare class, respectively.
+M2.6.1{\link{R2.6}}{The imbalance ratio of tumor and liver regions is nearly 0.047.} M1.7{\link{R1.7}}{In NCS, \cite{kaluva2020automated} has shown that solid nodules are more frequent than subsolid nodules, resulting in the problem of data imbalance regarding nodule types.
+Studies in \cite{li2019detectability, kaluva2020automated, farhangi20173} suggest that the subsolid nodules tend to be hard samples for detection and segmentation algorithms.
+In our experiments, it can be observed that the predictions of NCS always fall into two extremes, either with very high dice score or very low dice score.
+As displayed in Fig.~\ref{fig:lung_nodules}, subsolid nodules are faced with poor segmentation performance due to heterogeneous textures.
+Based on the closeness between the hardness of predicting subsolid nodules and their rarity, we treat samples with dice values less than 0.4 as hard samples in the rare nodule category.} M2.6.2{\link{R2.6}}{The imbalance ratio of hard and simple cases is around 0.087.} Fig.~\ref{fig:figure3} suggests the same trend as the classification task that SSL tends to exhibit larger gains on the rare class than the frequent class across two segmentation datasets.